Skip to content

 return np.where(device_array < eta, 0.0, 1.0)

-Binarize the input ndarray using a Monte Carlo approach with Gaussian blurring.
+Binarize the input ndarray using a dynamic thresholding approach to simulate surface roughness.

 This function applies a dynamic thresholding technique where the threshold value is determined by a base value perturbed by Gaussian-distributed random noise.
 The threshold is then spatially varied across the array using Gaussian blurring, simulating a potentially more realistic scenario where the threshold is not uniform across the device.